Interactive Brokers

 The Verdict

 Interactive Brokers is the most capable brokerage available to US retail investors.
-That's not hyperbole — the combination of 170 global markets, the industry's lowest margin rates, competitive cash interest, and professional-grade tools simply doesn't exist anywhere else.
-The addition of IBKR Lite means you can even get $0 stock trades if you want them, making IBKR accessible to investors who would have been scared off by its old reputation as a professionals-only platform.
+The combination of 170 global markets, the industry's lowest margin rates at 4.14-5.14%, competitive 3.14% cash interest, FDIC coverage up to $5.25 million, and professional-grade tools does not exist anywhere else.
+The IBKR Lite tier makes it technically free to start, removing the old barrier that kept casual investors away.

-But capability comes with complexity.
-The platforms are dense.
-The fee structure requires actual reading.
-The interest rate tiers penalize smaller accounts.
-And if you just want to dollar-cost average into three index funds and never think about your broker again, this is overkill.
+But capability and complexity are inseparable here.
+The platforms are dense, the fee structure requires actual reading, and smaller accounts get penalized on interest rates.
+If you want to dollar-cost average into index funds and never think about your broker, this is overkill — start with Fidelity.

 Compare Brokers